 If a CDC is opened, the location will be communicated via our official sources(external link).

-The Canterbury Civil Defence Emergency Management Group(external link) is a partnership of local authorities, emergency services, volunteers and other organisations tasked with ensuring the effective delivery of civil defence emergency management in Canterbury.
+Christchurch City Council is part of the Canterbury Civil Defence Emergency Management Group(external link).
+This is a partnership of local authorities, emergency services, volunteers and other organisations tasked with ensuring the effective delivery of civil defence emergency management in Canterbury.